v8/v8.dev/src/blog/system-analyzer.md

 2. Map transitions

 The Map panel visualizes the transition trees of selected maps.
 The metadata of the selected map displayed through the map details sub-panel.
-A specific transition tree associated with a map address can be searched through using the provided interface.
+A specific transition tree associated with a map address can be searched for using the provided interface.
 From the Stats sub-panel, which is above the Map transitions sub-panel, we can see the statistics about the properties causing map transitions and types of map events.

 ![Map panel overview](/_img/system-analyzer/map-panel.png)